qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Cloud deployment solutions can be a good alternative when you do not want to focus on infrastructure management.

-Cloud deployment may use proprietary mechanisms but they are also compatibles with the stages explained previously (:ref:`docker images <simple-docker-images>` and :ref:`stack management <docker-stacks>`).
+A cloud deployment may use proprietary mechanisms, but they are also compatible with the stages explained previously
+(:ref:`docker images <simple-docker-images>` and :ref:`stack management <docker-stacks>`).

 AWS usecase
 -----------